History of laparoscopic hepatectomy

 6.in conclusion

 Although there were many ups and downs in the introduction and testing of laparoscopic liver resection, a new surgical technique, we have come this far with the belief that it can provide patients with the great benefit of being minimally invasive.
-We hope that this will soon become one of the standard surgical procedures for liver tumors13.
+We hope that this will soon become one of the standard surgical procedures for liver tumors.
 In the future, in the liver field, we believe that surgical techniques will continue to improve with further improvements in endoscopic surgery models and advancements in imaging, and with the introduction of robotic surgery, this field will further develop.